 Marianne Skjeldal (b.
 1979) holds an MA degree from DOCH/Stockholm University of the Arts with specialisation in Choreography and Performance and a two year degree from School of New Dance, now Høyskolen for Dansekunst – HFDK.no.

 Through various formats, Marianne is producing her own work at the intersection of choreography and performance, examining different forms of presence, listening and ways of being intimate, as well as methods for transformation and possible transcendence.
 She is also part of various collaborative work as a dancer, choreographer, performer, mentor and curator.
 Her works, combining movement with text and voice, are most often linked to a specific site, to space, objects and materials, and the relational approach to the audience is always addressed.
 She has presented work touring in Scandinavia, Finland, Germany, France, Spain, Belgium, Holland, Italy, Greece, Hungary, Croatia, Serbia, Russia, The United States, Chile, Brazil and Ethiopia.
-In 2011 -and in 2018 she was awarded with a 3-year Government Grant for Artists www.marianneskjeldal.com
+In 2011 -and in 2018 she was awarded with a 3-year Government Grant for Artists. www.marianneskjeldal.com

-Inger-Reidun Olsen (iRo) (b.1976) holds a BA in choreography from Academy of Dance, National Academy of Arts in Oslo and a two year degree from School of New Dance, now Høyskolen for Dansekunst – HFDK.no.
-Since 2003, iRo has been doing her own artistic projects and performances as well as participated in other collaborative projects as a choreographer, dancer, visual/performance artist, curator and mentor.
-Her artistic work moves at the intersection of performance art and choreography, and involves performance work in various sits and spaces; indoor and outdoor.
-Her work is combining body movements/actions/dance, materials and objects, sound and sometimes text and voice.
-She is a certified self development teacher, life coach and healer, and are using both cognitive and spiritual methods from these practices as an inspiration in her artistic practice, as tools for authentic expression and artistic creation, and to explore different forms of presence and layers of consciousness. iRo has been touring and presenting her work in United States, China, Mexico, Spain, Greece, Russia, Sweden and Norway.
+Inger-Reidun Olsen (iRo) (b.1976) holds a MA of Fine Art in Performance from the Norwegian Theater Academy, Østfold University College (2018-20), a BA in Choreography from Academy of Dance, National Academy of Arts in Oslo (2000-03), and a two-year degree from School of New Dance (1996-98), now Høyskolen for Dansekunst HFDK.no.
+Since 1998 iRo has been doing her own artistic projects and performances.
+She is part of various collaborative projects, in some with a shared artistic practice and responsibility and in others she is commissioned as a choreographer, dancer, dramaturg, mentor and curator. iRo´s artistic work lives between choreography and performance art and involves performative work in various formats and places; indoor and outdoor.
+The materials in her work are human bodies, movement/actions, non-human materials and sound, and her work mostly is linked to a specific place.
+The research is rooted in a listening practice which works explicitly with taking time – time to reflect, be affected, respond and unfold material relations.
+She is a certified self-development teacher, life coach and healer, and are using both cognitive and spiritual methods from these practices as tools and inspiration in her artistic practice, to explore different forms of listening, presence and layers of consciousness, to reach new knowledge and expressions, new ideas and ethics within performance making and beyond. iRo has been touring and presenting her work in United States, China, Mexico, Spain, Switzerland, Greece, Russia, Sweden and Norway.
 In 2009 and 2014 she was awarded with a 3-year Norwegian Government Grant for Artists. www.iroart.com